Written by DiveThru Team

 It can be hard to change the voice that’s in your head, but try your best to do that.
 Your kids will look at you and see how you view and treat your body.
 They’ll mirror your actions and your attitude towards yourself.

 If you show that you love yourself, your kids will follow your lead and treat themselves with love too!
+And when self-love doesn’t feel right, self-acceptance will work just fine.
 It sounds really simple, but it’s really effective.

 3. Give Them Praise